 What if I don’t want a retail liquor establishment in my neighborhood?

-City ordinances regulating the sale of alcoholic beverages include provisions so that property owners who are identified as eligible neighbors can vote on whether or not they support or oppose the issuance of a license, when applicable.
+City ordinances regulating the sale of alcoholic beverages include provisions so that property owners who are identified as eligible neighbors can vote on whether they support or oppose the issuance of a license, when applicable.
 Eligible neighbors include the owners of a minimum of 15 eligible property parcels that are wholly within or intersected by a radius of 250 feet from the proposed premises.
 For any premises that does not either intersect or include the boundaries of a minimum of 15 eligible property parcels within a radius of 250 feet, the radius is increased by segments of 100 feet not to exceed 1,500 feet until the premises is intersected by or within the boundaries of a minimum of 15 eligible property parcels.
 Regardless of how many parcels an individual may control or own, any individual real person may only submit one written response to the director and only one parcel owned or controlled by an individual shall be considered eligible.
-Learn more about this process.
+For more information about this process, click here(link to section 10-214).

 How do I get a liquor license?